aquagz5/LLM_HumanFeedback/README.md

 ## Step 1: Supervised Fine-Tuning (SFT)

 * Train on Demonstration Data: Prompts with corresponding labeled outputs from labelers (to handle quality control).
-* Model Usage: Training the language model to replicate and generate responses, improving its ability to generate text that meet the alignment standards
+* Model Purpose: Training the language model to replicate and generate responses, improving its ability to generate text that meet the alignment standards
 * Model Objective: Minimize the difference between modeling generated outputs and human-provided target outputs

 ---